gbabichev/Screen-Snip/README.md

 - Fixed: Objects not resizing correctly on edges.
 - Fixed: Moving multiple objects resulted in glitchy behavior when hitting edges.
 - Fixed: Resizing the text box caused unwanted behavior
+- Fixed: Existing images save with the correct file format if format setting was changed.

 ### 1.2.0
 - Added Blur tool.